Floorp-Projects/Floorp/browser/components/urlbar/docs/overview.rst

     autofill.selectionEnd: {integer} The last index in the autofill selection.
     suggestedIndex: {integer} Suggest a preferred position for this result within the result set.
 Undefined if none.
+    isSuggestedIndexRelativeToGroup: {boolean} Whether the suggestedIndex
+                                     property is relative to the result's group instead of the entire result set.
   }

 The following RESULT_TYPEs are supported: